ebygd/dat500-2023/README.md

 # Movie Analyzer using Spark Optimization Techniques

 This project is a movie analyzer that uses Spark optimization techniques to improve performance.
-The analyzer works with a large dataset provided by MovieLens, which is not included in this repository.
+The analyzer works with a large dataset provided by [MovieLens](https://grouplens.org/datasets/movielens/).

 ## Requirements